optimax/scriban/readme.md

 Original Scriban logo is an adapted `Puzzle` by [Andrew Doane](https://thenounproject.com/andydoane/) from the Noun Project.

-Scriptic is still work-in-progress.
-It hasn't achieved the same level of stability and maturity as Scriban.

 ## Authors

 Scriban was created and is being maintained by Alexandre Mutel aka [xoofx](http://xoofx.com).
-Scriptic was forked from Scriban and extended by Andrew J. Wozniewicz.
+Scriptic was forked from Scriban and extended by Andrew J. Wozniewicz (a.k.a.
+Ancz).